OriolFilter/Elphelt/Mu/Jam/Notes.md

 Invuln frames: 1-6F All

-Properly spaced 2D hits her out of DP, or whiffs and you punish the DP.
+Properly spaced 2D hits her out of DP, or whiffs, and you punish the DP.

 ### lvl 2

 Invuln frames: 1-13F All

-Properly spaced 2D whiffs and you punish the DP.
+Properly spaced 2D clashes.
+Maybe do `Fuzzy 2D > 1FD` and proceed from here.

+On landing has 1-3 frames of crouch landing recovery.

+Punish options:

+5D

 ### lvl 3